 Two models tied for top dog in this metric.
 The Colorado Duffel kept our stuff bone dry throughout all testing.
 And the Panga is so watertight, it even trapped air inside the bag.
-Whether faced with splashes, full-on submersion, or a 170-pound man using it as a flotation device, these two models never let a drop of water inside and no escaping air bubbles were ever visible when being submerged.
+Whether faced with splashes, full-on submersion, or a 170-pound man using it as a flotation device, these two models never let a drop of water inside, and no escaping air bubbles were ever visible when being submerged.

 The eVent Compression surprised us with its exceptional waterproofness.
 This bag is lightweight and looks like your average sleeping bag stuff sack, but even after submerging it for over 30 seconds and dragging it through a lake, there was no moisture on the inside.
 Tons of bubbles escaped through the eVent, but this unique design feature worked great to let air out but prevent water from getting in.
 The similar style Outdoor Research AirPurge is also impressively waterproof, with an air-permeable but water-impermeable strip.
 It impressed us with its ability to keep water out, despite very thin fabric.
 However, when submerged for long periods of time, it began to soak up a tiny amount of water into the bag's fabric.
-While the contents stayed dry during our testing, we're not confident that after hours and hours of submersion we could say the same thing (let's hope that doesn't happen!)
+While the contents stayed dry during our testing, we're not confident that after hours of submersion we could say the same thing (let's hope that doesn't happen!)
 But for splashes and brief dunks, it performs impressively.

-The Big River scored well above average in this metric as well, but a small amount of moisture did seep inside when it was held under for a prolonged period.
+The Big River scored well above average in this metric as well, but a small amount of moisture did seep inside when held underwater for a prolonged period.
 Considering this bag is not intended to handle submersions, it exceeded our expectations.
 Only a small corner of our towel inside was wet after being fully submerged, and a coaster-sized portion was wet after it was dragged behind a kayak for 30 minutes.

-The Bill's Bag is also worth mentioning in this category.
+The NRS Bill's Bag is also worth mentioning in this category.
 Made of super-thick, 21-ounce TobaTex with both sewn and welded seams, it's well-built to keep moisture out.
 A hefty and unique storm flap along the top helps to make this bag watertight, though, during our testing, we discovered it also matters how you pack it.
 The fuller the bag is packed with gear and clothes, the better it keeps water from entering.
 When not totally full, the extra space inside works against this bag.
-Pressing against air, the Bill's closure system is much less secure but pressed tight against 110 liters of contents, the seal is watertight.
+Pressing against air, the Bill's closure system is much less secure but pressed tight against a full 110 liters of contents, the seal is watertight.
 It's something that requires a bit of trial and error to get it right, but finding that sweet spot is worth it.